Poolitzer/poolitzer.github.io/_pages/methods.md

 Useful if you want to get informations about your account.
 It needs the access_token as attribute.

+**Insert Shit**

+### edit_account_info

+With this attribute, you can edit your account informations.
+We got your back, Legolas1337.
+It can have the following attributes:

+* short_name

+__Not required__ Your account name.
+No one will see it, it's for you in case you have to manage several acoounts.
+Otherwise, you are free to choose any garbage.

+* author_name

+__Not required__ The name which will appear next to your posts.
+It's visible, so choose wise.

+* author_url

+__Not required__ The URL which will open when you click on the author name.
+You can pass it without a name, but it won't be shown to the visitors.

+###

 Calling this attribute of your account class will return you

 ['get_account_info', 'edit_account_info', 'revoke_access_token', 'create_page', 'edit_page', 'get_page', 'get_page_list', 'get_views']

 ## Objects